 - Notes – usually explaining grammar points

-- Translation exercises – translate L2 into L1
+- Translation exercises – translate L2 (target language) into L1 (native language)

 - Fill in the blank exercise.